wp-plugins/auto-post-download/readme.txt

 1. (Optionally) Select desire Custom Fields under the 'Settings/Auto Post Download' menu.

 == Changelog ==

+= 1.3.1 =
+* Fix: Compability for older version of PHP

 = 1.3 =
 * New feature: You can choose if you want to include both, content and post's image, or only content or only image.
 You can change this option from settings menu.